Wanli Emperor

 Ming China saw three major campaigns in the last decade of the 16th century.
 A Ming force of 40,000 soldiers had quelled a large rebellion in Ningxia by October 1592, allowing the Ming to shift their focus to Korea.
 Concurrently, Japan invaded Korea, leading to a joint Korean-Chinese force, including 40,000 Ming soldiers, pushing the Japanese out of most of Korea and forcing them to retreat to the southeast coast by 1593.
 In 1597, a second Japanese invasion was thwarted, and the suppression of the Yang Yinglong rebellion in southwest China concluded in a few months from 1599 due to Ming forces concentrating there amidst the ongoing war with Japan.
 In the final years of the Wanli era, the Jurchens grew stronger on the northeastern frontiers and posed a significant threat.
 In 1619, they defeated the Ming armies in the Battle of Sarhu and captured part of Liaodong.

 Over time, the Emperor grew increasingly disillusioned with the constant demoralizing attacks and counterattacks from officials, causing him to become increasingly isolated.
-In the 1580s and 1590s, he attempted to promote his third son, Zhu Changxun, as heir to the throne, but faced strong opposition from officials.
+In the 1580s and 1590s, he attempted to promote his third son, Zhu Changxun, as heir to the throne, but many officials supported his eldest son, Zhu Changluo.
 This led to ongoing conflicts between the Emperor and his ministers for over fifteen years.
-Eventually, the Emperor gave in and appointed his eldest son, Zhu Changluo, as heir in 1601, and Zhu Changluo later succeeded his father as the Taichang Emperor.
+Eventually, the Emperor appointed Zhu Changluo as heir in 1601, and Zhu Changluo later succeeded his father as the Taichang Emperor in 1620.
 In 1596, the Wanli Emperor attempted to establish a parallel administration composed of eunuchs, separate from the officials who had traditionally governed the empire, but this effort was abandoned in 1606.
-As a result, the governance of the country remained in the hands of Confucian intellectuals, who were often embroiled in disputes with each other.
+The governance of the country remained in the hands of Confucian intellectuals, who were often embroiled in disputes with each other.
 The opposition Donglin movement continued to criticize the Emperor and his followers, while pro-government officials were divided based on their regional origins.

-Background and personality
+Early life and character

-Zhu Yijun, the future Wanli Emperor, was born on 4 September 1563 during the reign of his grandfather the Jiajing Emperor.
-His parents were the Emperor's third son and heir apparent, Zhu Zaiji, and the concubine Lady Li.
-He had two older brothers, both of whom died in early childhood before 1563, and a younger brother, Zhu Yiliu (1568–1614), who was created Prince of Lu in 1571.
+Zhu Yijun, the future Wanli Emperor, was born on 4 September 1563 during the reign of his grandfather, the Jiajing Emperor, who ruled China's Ming dynasty from 1521 to 1567.
+His father, Zhu Zaiji, was the heir to the throne, and his mother, Lady Li, was one of Zhu Zaiji's concubines.
+He had two older brothers, both of whom died in early childhood before 1563, and a younger brother, Zhu Yiliu (1568–1614), who was made Prince of Lu in 1571.
 Zhu Zaiji ascended the throne as the Longqing Emperor in 1567.
 On 5 July 1572, the Longqing Emperor died at the age of 35, and Zhu Yijun succeeded his father two weeks later on 19 July 1572.
-He adopted the era name Wanli, which means "ten thousand calendars".
+He adopted the era name Wanli, which means "ten thousand years (of rule)".